Caustics by Refraction of Circles and Lines: Symbolic Computation of Envelopes

-In the setting of \Cref{s: Circles}, let $C$ is a circle with center $O$ and radius $r$, parametrized by $R(t)$.
-Then $N_t=R(t)-O$ is the normal of the circle direction at any point $t$.
-Using \eqref{eq: real point}, we consider the following polynomial in $\CC[x,y,t,r,n]$,
+In the setting of \Cref{s: Circles}, let $\mathcal C$ is a circle with center $O$ and radius $r$, parametrized rationally by $R(t)$.
+Then, $N_t=R(t)-O$ is the normal to the circle at $t$.
+We rewrite \eqref{eq: real point} as

+and note that it is a rational expression in $t$.
+We define the following polynomial in the polynomial ring $\CC[y_1,y_2,t,r,n]$,

-Observe that in the study of caustics by refraction, we may without loss of generality fix $A=(0,0)$ and $O=(1,0)$: Refracted rays are naturally equivariant with respect to translation, rotation and scaling.
-Viewing $F_{n,r}$ as a polynomial in $t$ with coefficients polynomial in $x,y,r$ and $n$, this allows to calculate the determinant of the Sylvester matrix using \texttt{Macaulay2} \cite{M2} via the code in \Cref{fig: M2 det}, which took 2 hours, 19 minutes and 26 seconds to run on a 13th Gen Intel(R) Core(TM) i9-13900H CPU running at 2.60 GHz.
-The computed polynomial consists of the factors
+We may without loss of generality fix $A=(0,0)$ and $O=(1,0)$; refracted rays are naturally equivariant with respect to translation, rotation, and scaling.
+Viewing $F_{n,r}$ as a polynomial in $t$ with coefficients that are polynomial in $y_1,y_2,r$ and $n$, this allows us to calculate the determinant of the Sylvester matrix using \texttt{Macaulay2} via the code below.
+This took 2 hours, 19 minutes and 26 seconds to run on a 13th Gen Intel(R) Core(TM) i9-13900H CPU running at 2.60 GHz.